Learn more about what data escrow is, how it’s used, and how it might benefit your company.GET STARTED

 Our modular pricing structure responds to the needs of the marketplace with four simple, straightforward plans with no hidden fees.
 You can get a plan for as low as $59 per month, with a start-up fee of only $199.
 This includes unlimited continuous deposits, beneficiary confirmations, and more.
 Even a free escrow agreement is included, which means you save additional dollars on lawyer fees.

-Codekeeper is the easy and affordable solution for software developers and publishers to save time, money, and increase sales.
+Codekeeper is the easy and affordable solution for software developers and publishers to save time and money and increase sales.
 Set up your first escrow today to protect your code and data.GET STARTED